softwaremill/elasticmq/README.md

 Any storage can be replicated by wrapping it using `ReplicatedStorageConfigurator`.
 Nodes can join and leave the cluster at any time; existing data will be transferred to new cluster members.

-Storage commands commands can be replicated in several modes:
+Storage commands can be replicated in several modes:

 * fire-and-forget (`DoNotWaitReplicationMode`)
 * waiting for at least one cluster member to apply the changes (`WaitForAnyReplicationMode`)